nmaas-platform/nmaas-docs/docs/tutorials-workshops/jres2024/p3_deploying-the-first-app.md

 The eduVPN client applications can be downloaded from the [official eduVPN website](https://www.eduvpn.org/client-apps/).
 Once installed, the user can search for their institution in the list of available eduVPN servers.
 If the eduVPN installation is not indexed, the user can connect by entering the fully qualified domain name of the eduVPN server, such as `eduvpn.nmaas.eu`.

-The user will be redirected to the eduVPN login page from where they can choose to authenticate either with a local account or an institutional account.
+The user will be redirected to the eduVPN login page where they can choose to authenticate either with a local account or an institutional account.

 ![eduVPN Login](img/11-eduvpn-login.png)